lassepe/DifferentiableTrajectoryOptimization.jl/README.md

 Currently, Dito supports the following optimization backends:

-- `MCPSolver`: Casts trajectory optimizationproblem as a mixed complementarity problem (MCP) and solves it via PATH.
+- `MCPSolver`: Casts trajectory optimization problem as a mixed complementarity problem (MCP) and solves it via PATH.
   - This is the best option for nonlinear, non-convex problems.
 Even for QPs this solver is often as fast as the specialized QP solver.
   - The PATH solver is not open source but provides a free license.
 Without setting a license key, this backend only works for small problems.
 Please consult the documentation of [PATHSolver.jl](https://github.com/chkwon/PATHSolver.jl) to learn about loading the license key.
 - `QPSolver`: Treats the problem as convex QP by linearizing the constraints and quadraticizing the cost a priori.
   - If the true problem is not a QP, this solution will not be exact.
 - `NLPSolver`: Solves the trajectory optimization problem as NLP using Ipopt.
   - This solver is mostely here for historic reasons to provide a fully open-source backend for NLPs.
 However, for many problems the `MCPSolver` backend using PATH is *much* faster.